Generic Name: daclizumab (dah KLIH zyoo mab)

 Daclizumab may be stored in the original carton at room temperature for up to 30 days.
 Once the medicine has reached room temperature, you should not put it back into the refrigerator.

-Each single-use prefilled syringe is for one use only.
+Each single-use prefilled syringe or injection pen is for one use only.
 Throw away after one use, even if there is still some medicine left inside.

 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.